Published Jeremy. Last Updated on March 2, 2023.

 Disclaimers: We use demographic data, email opt-ins, display advertising, and affiliate links to operate this site.
 Please review our Terms and Conditions for more information.
 This website is intended for those of legal drinking age in your jurisdiction.

-It has been a dream of mine for many years to build a wine cellar in my basement, and after ogling various wine racks and designs online, I finally got it together and built my cellar.
+It has been a dream of mine for many years to build a basement wine cellar, and after ogling various wine racks and designs online, I finally got it together and built my DIY wine cellar.

 Note: Prices may have changed since our initial publication.